-Justification is the forensic (legal) act of God whereby he declares a sinner righteous on the basis of Christ's atoning work received through faith — not because the sinner has become righteous, but because the righteousness of Christ has been credited (imputed) to his account.
+Justification is the forensic (legal) act of God whereby He declares a sinner righteous on the basis of Christ's atoning work received through faith — not because the sinner has become righteous, but because the righteousness of Christ has been credited (imputed) to His account.
 It is an instantaneous, complete, unrepeatable divine verdict: "Not guilty; righteous."
-Romans 3–5 is the magna carta of justification: sinners are "justified by his grace as a gift, through the redemption that is in Christ Jesus" (3:24).
+Romans 3–5 is the magna carta of justification: sinners are "justified by His grace as a gift, through the redemption that is in Christ Jesus" (3:24).
 Justification must be distinguished from sanctification: justification is the declaration of righteousness; sanctification is the progressive growth in righteousness.
 The Reformation rediscovery of this distinction — sola fide, by faith alone — was the article on which the church stands or falls.

-• Romans 3:24 — "Justified by his grace as a gift, through the redemption that is in Christ Jesus."
+• Romans 3:24 — "Justified by His grace as a gift, through the redemption that is in Christ Jesus."

 • Romans 5:1 — "Therefore, since we have been justified by faith, we have peace with God through our Lord Jesus Christ."